gborelli89/VisualEFM.jl/README.md

 # VisualEFM

 This package provides useful tool for a few techniques on experimental fluid mechanics.
 The package mainly deals with image processing techniques, so [JuliaImages](https://juliaimages.org/stable/) packages were used.
+The development started at [gborelli89/VisualEFM.jl](https://github.com/gborelli89/VisualEFM.jl), but now the development is being shared on [tunelipt/VisualEFM.jl](https://github.com/tunelipt/VisualEFM.jl).

 At the moment, only the algorithms for sand erosion technique are available.
 A few algorithms that can be useful for both water table and smoke visualizing techniques are being developed.